ucrcsedept/galah/README.md

 ## Documentation and Getting Started

+*Note: Most of the documentation concerns the code in the v0.2stable branch.*

 Documentation for Galah is maintained on the
 [GitHub project's wiki](https://github.com/galah-group/galah/wiki).
 This documentation is meant to be useful to users of Galah, interested parties